overhide/lucchetto/README.md

-> ⚠ Take not of the `null` *remoteStorage* (first) constructor parameter: our users are not connecting with the RS mechanism in our non-RS apps.
+> ⚠ Take not of the missing *remoteStorage* parameter: our users are not connecting with the RS mechanism in our non-RS apps.
+>
+> ⚠ Here we're passing in the *overhideApiKey* for our use &mdash; [get an API key](https://token.overhide.io/register) for the right network, either  testnet or mainnet.
+This is not a secret.